Template Basics

 In Ribbon versions of Word you click the Document Template button on the Developer Tab

-A file open dialog box will open showing the User Templates folder's contents to choose from.
+A File Open dialog box will open showing templates in the User Templates folder to choose from.
 You can, though, add a template that is located elsewhere.
 Since they don't contribute text and are not used to start new documents, global templates are probably best kept elsewhere (and not in the Workgroup Templates folder either).
 If you add a template as an Add-In this way, it will remain global until you restart Word.
 At that time, you could add it again, if you wanted to do so.
 Or, you could make it load automatically on startup by putting the template or a shortcut to the template in the Word Startup Folder.
 This is not the Startup programs folder in your Start menu, but rather one specifically for Word.
 You can find (or change) its name and location.
 See Where Is (What Is) My Word Startup Folder?

 Note, Word uses templates (.dot, .dotx and .dotm files) not documents (.doc, .docx or .docm files) as Add-Ins when placed in the Startup Folder.
 Word will not use ordinary documents, with or without macros, as automatically loaded Add-Ins.